strengejacke/ggeffects/README.md

 The returned data frames always have the same, consistent structure and column names, so it's easy to create ggplot-plots without the need to re-write the function call. `x` and `predicted` are the values for the x- and y-axis. `conf.low` and `conf.high` could be used as `ymin` and `ymax` aesthetics for ribbons to add confidence bands to the plot. `group` can be used as grouping-aesthetics, or for faceting.

-`ggpredict()` requires at least one, but not more than three terms specified in the `terms`-argument.
+`ggpredict()` requires at least one, but not more than four terms specified in the `terms`-argument.
 Predicted values of the response, along the values of the first term are calucalted, optionally grouped by the other terms specified in `terms`.

 ```
 data(efc)